 8.01 General Restrictions on Transfers of Percentage Interests by Members.

-(a) No Member may Transfer his, her or its Percentage Interest (including without limitation, by resignation as a member of the Company) prior to the dissolution and winding up of the Company, unless such transfer take place in accordance with this ARTICLE VIII.
+(a) No Member may Transfer his, her or its Percentage Interest (including without limitation, by resignation as a member of the Company) prior to the dissolution and winding up of the Company, unless such transfer takes place in accordance with this ARTICLE VIII.

 (b) Except as otherwise provided herein, no Member may Transfer his, her or its Percentage Interest (including without limitation, by resignation as a member of the Company) without the prior written approval of the Manager and the Consent of the Members.